InformationArchitecture-YU/Lab-04/README.md

 The goal is to generate a CSV file from public data source (IRS 990) data and load it into a data store that you created (S3 bucket) which will then be propagated to a MySQL database for connection to Tableau.
 The use case represents many of the common themes learned in class.

-**This is an easy assignment if you follow the instructions carefully.
+**This is an easy Lab if you follow the instructions carefully.
 Be sure to read the instructions and follow the videos.**

+_NOTE: you will have to create a MySQL 5.0 version in RDS as anything v8.0+ is not compatible with Glue._

 ## 1.0 Set up the Infrastructure and Create the Database